Freedom-Windows-Team/Lindows_11.1/README.md

 So, to prevent people from giving you feedback such as, "They've only made a UI for scamming, just forget about it", you need to add a detection module to the installer.

 If it detects that the user is not using Lindows 11.1, it will automatically open this Github repository and direct the user to download and install the correct operating system to run your software.

-**Note: The following contents are important! **
+**Note:** **The following content is important!**

 In Lindows 11.1, installation packages for applications are stored in *.BAT format.